-- b.
-Accept information generated by the entry-control devices; automatically process this information to determine valid identification of the individual present at the portal: - On authentication of the credentials or information presented, check privileges of the identified individual, allowing only those actions granted as privileges. - Privileges shall include, but not be limited to, time of day control, day of week control, group control, and visitor escort control. - c.
-Maintain a date-, time-, and Location-stamped record of each transaction.
-A transaction is defined as any successful or unsuccessful attempt to gain access through a controlled portal by the presentation of credentials or other identifying information. - 2.
-Inputs: - a.
+- a.
 Data from entry-control devices; use this input to change modes between access and secure. - b.
-Database downloads and updates from the Central Station that include enrollment and privilege information. - 3.
-Outputs: - a.
+Database downloads and updates from the Central Station that include enrollment and privilege information.

+3. Outputs:

+- a.
 Indicate success or failure of attempts to use entry-control devices and make comparisons of presented information with stored identification information. - b.
 Grant or deny entry by sending control signals to portal-control devices and mask intrusion alarm annunciation from sensors stimulated by authorized entries. - c.
 Maintain a date-, time-, and Location-stamped record of each transaction and transmit transaction records to the Central Station. - d.
-Door Prop Alarm: If a portal is held open for longer than 30 seconds alarm sounds. - 4.
+Door Prop Alarm: If a portal is held open for longer than 20 seconds, alarm sounds. - 4.
 With power supplies sufficient to power at voltage and frequency required for field devices and portal-control devices. - 5.
-Data Line Problems: For periods of loss of communications with Central Station, or when data transmission is degraded and generating continuous checksum errors, the Controller shall continue to control entry by accepting identifying information, making authentication decisions, checking privileges, and controlling portal-control devices.
+Data Line Problems: For periods of loss of communications with Central Station, or when data transmission is degraded and generating continuous checksum errors, the Controller shall continue to control entry by accepting identifying information, making authentication decisions, checking privileges, and controlling portal-control devices. - a.

-- a.
 Store up to 1000 transactions during periods of communication loss between the Controller and access-control devices for subsequent upload to the Central Station on restoration of communication. - 6.
 Controller Power: NFPA 70, Class II power supply transformer, with 12- or 24-V ac secondary, backup battery and charger. - a.
-Backup Battery: Premium, valve-regulated, recombinant-sealed, lead-calcium battery; spill proof; with a full 1-year warranty and a pro rata 19-year warranty.
-With single-stage, constantvoltage-current, limited battery charger, comply with battery manufacturer's written instructions for battery terminal voltage and charging current recommendations for maximum battery life. - b.
-Backup Battery: Valve-regulated, recombinant-sealed, lead-acid battery; spill proof.
-With single-stage, constant-voltagecurrent, limited battery charger, comply with battery manufacturer's written instructions for battery terminal voltage and charging current recommendations for maximum battery life. - c.
-Backup Power Supply Capacity: 90 minutes of battery supply.Submit battery and charger calculations. - d.
-Power Monitoring: Provide manual dynamic battery load test, initiated and monitored at the control center; with automatic disconnection of the Controller when battery voltage drops below Controller limits.
+Backup Battery: Premium, valve-regulated, recombinant-sealed, lead-calcium battery; spill proof; with a full 1-year warranty

+- and a pro rata 19-year warranty.
+With single-stage, constant-voltage-current, limited battery charger, comply with battery manufacturer's written instructions for battery terminal voltage and charging current recommendations for maximum battery life. - b.
+Backup Power Supply Capacity: 5 minutes of battery supply.
+Submit battery and charger calculations. - c.
+Power Monitoring: Provide manual dynamic battery load test, initiated, and monitored at the control center; with automatic disconnection of the Controller when battery voltage drops below Controller limits.
 Report by using local Controller-mounted LEDs and by communicating status to Central Station.
 Indicate normal power on and battery charger on trickle charge.
-Indicate and report the following:

-1) Trouble Alarm: Normal power off load assumed by battery.

-- 2) Trouble Alarm: Low battery. - 3) Alarm: Power off.
+Indicate and report the following: - 1) Trouble Alarm: Normal power off load assumed by battery. - 2) Trouble Alarm: Low battery. - 3) Alarm: Power off.

-2.9 PIV MIDDLEWARE - NOT USED
+2.9 PIV MIDDLEWARE